lucasnell/digestion_evolution/doc/tidy_csvs.md

 Summary of output
 =================

-I created two data sets from morphometric data in `output/clean_morph_data.csv`:
+I created two data sets from morphometric data in `output/clean_morph.csv`:

-1. Measurements separated by species (found in `output/spp_df.csv`)
+1. Measurements separated by species (found in `output/tidy_spp.csv`)
-2. Measurements separated by species and intestinal segment (`output/pos_df.csv`)
+2. Measurements separated by species and intestinal segment (`output/tidy_pos.csv`)

-I also created one data set each from `output/clean_clearance_data.csv` and `output/clean_absorption_data.csv`.
-These csvs are found in `output/clear_df.csv` and `output/absorp_df.csv`, respectively.
+I also created one data set each from `output/clean_clearance.csv` and `output/clean_absorption.csv`.
+These csvs are found in `output/tidy_clear.csv` and `output/tidy_absorp.csv`, respectively.

 Each data set is associated with a set of analyses and only needs certain measurements, so only those are included.

-The csv files are used in the function `get_df` in the `R/get_data.R` file to retrieve a data frame for a given analysis set.
-The analysis sets are as follows:
+The csv files are used in the function `get_df` in the `R/get_data.R` file to retrieve a data frame for a given analysis set. **The analysis sets are as follows:**

 1.  `'spp'`: Measurements separated by species.
 2.  `'diet'`: Measurements by species and with non-`NA` diet data.